AnIdiotsGuide/discordjs-bot-guide/first-bot/using-embeds-in-messages.md

    */
   .setTimestamp()
   .setURL("https://discord.js.org/#/docs/main/v12/class/MessageEmbed")
-  .addField("This is a field title, it can hold 256 characters",
+  .addFields({ name: "This is a field title, it can hold 256 characters",
-    "This is a field value, it can hold 1024 characters.")
+      value: "This is a field value, it can hold 1024 characters."}) /*
-  /*
    * Inline fields may not display as inline if the thumbnail and/or image is too big.
    */
-  .addField("Inline Field", "They can also be inline.", true) /*
+  .addFields({ name: "Inline Field", value: "They can also be inline.", inline: true }) /*
    * Blank field, useful to create some space.
    */
-  .addBlankField(true)
+  .addBlankField({ name: '\u200b', value: '\u200b' })
-  .addField("Inline Field 3", "You can have a maximum of 25 fields.", true);
+  .addFields({ name: "Inline Field 3", value: "You can have a maximum of 25 fields.", inline: true});

-  message.channel.send({embed});
+  message.channel.send(embed);
 ```

 Which produces the following: